 - Crime Rate: Safer than 33% of U.S. cities

 - Unemployment Rate: 5.0%

-If you’re dreaming of settling down in one of the best places to live in the U.S., San Diego could be the place for you!
+If you’re dreaming of settling down in one of the best big cities in the U.S., San Diego could be the place for you!
 There’s no shortage of sunshine, beaches, and outdoor adventures in this top West Coast City.
-San Diego is popular among both military families and veterans, as Naval Base Coronado, Naval Base Point Loma, and 12 VA health facilities are located in the area.
+San Diego is popular among both military families and veterans, as Naval Base Coronado, Naval Base Point Loma, and several VA health facilities are located in the area.
 Another reason why people move to San Diego is its safety and affordability.
-The metro offers lower crime rates and more affordable neighborhoods compared to other major California cities like San Francisco and Los Angeles, which makes it a top destination for raising a family.
+The metro offers lower crime rates and more affordable neighborhoods compared to other major California cities like San Francisco and Los Angeles.

 Things to Do in San Diego

 Head to La Jolla Shores to go surfing and kayaking, or spend an afternoon along the boardwalk at Mission Beach.
 Visit the San Diego Zoo, one of the top zoos in the U.S., to see red pandas, elephants, leopards, and more.
 Check out the aquarium, hit the water park, hop on kid-friendly thrill rides, and build your own LEGO creations at LEGOLAND.
 Get tickets to Comic-Con International: San Diego to get sneak peeks at upcoming comic books, TV shows, and movies.
 Dig into brunch favorites like Avocado Toast, a Monte Cristo Sandwich, or a Dutch Pancake at Cafe 21.
 Or get out and explore San Diego’s over 150 breweries, where you can learn what separates the West Coast IPA from other IPAs.

 - Home Price: $484,600 median purchase price; $1,266 median monthly rent